shubhams14-dev/SoftwareEngineeringProject/README.md

 A movie or book the member would recommend : Power of your subconscious mind.
 Member's most impactful weakness : Procrastinating things.
 Member's Biggest strength : Calm and composed.
-Team Goal: What is the collective goal for the team?
+Team Goal: To complete all projects productively.